coughlih3099/CSC134/ncurses/README.md

 ### View docs
-open the index.html in your browser, it's located in build/docs/html/
+open the index.html in your browser, it's located in build/docs/html/ If you create the docs in a codespace you can download them to your pc to actually view them

 # How to use
 This project is just a wrapper around ncurses that does some of the memory